Roockbye/Password-Manager/nginx/README.md

 ## Templates

-> There are my custom pages ; you can replace them by yours !
+> These are my custom pages ; you can replace them by yours !

 ```bash
 $ sudo vim /usr/share/nginx/html/index.html